AshutoshKuinkel/KTMVTour/docs/daily-log.md

 ```

 - but maybe it doesn't even matter in the end because our JWTPayload is already setting types to string etc.

+## 14 OCT 25

+- ok what I want to do for my project is make sure I have a frontend styling of auth forms and implement different routes for them, e.g so if user clicks community
+or profile it just redirects them to the login page for now + also get the 100 images dataset.